art-of-orange-pill/art-of-orange-pill.github.io/_posts/2023-09-24-art-of-orange-pilling.md

 in the EUR compared to a year ago, driving up the Euro's price while\
 simultaneously reducing demand for the AUD.

-For normies, I would pose the question: wouldn't it be more convenient if Australia, Europe, and indeed the entire world adopted a single currency?
+For "Normies", I would pose the question: wouldn't it be more convenient if Australia, Europe, and indeed the entire world adopted a single currency?
 How beneficial would this be for developing nations if they could simply trade using USD?
 However, one should consider